Receiving a Notice of Referral and Hearing

 Know your rights

 Student rights officers run information sessions each year.
-They give advice on how to reply to the notice.
-You can also speak to a counsellor at the session.
+They give advice on disciplinary matters, grievances and academic progress concerns.
+They can also help you reply to the notice of referral and hearing.
+You'll be able to speak to a counsellor at these sessions.

 For contact details, see student advocacy and support.